Sustainable Workspaces, Manchester

 -

-Following the success of Sustainable Workspaces at London’s County Hall, our client is expanding north—creating a new home in Manchester for a dynamic community of material and climate tech innovators.
+Following the success of Sustainable Workspaces at London’s County Hall, we were delighted to be appointed to help create s new home in Manchester for a dynamic community of material and climate tech innovators.

 Building on lessons learned in London, the design embraces a low-intervention, resource-conscious approach.
 The existing character of the building is celebrated, with minimal, strategic changes made to preserve material integrity and reduce waste.
 Where interventions are necessary, they are modular—designed for easy disassembly and reuse—and crafted from regenerative materials such as timber and hemp.